Juvenile Indigent Defense Delivery System

 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitution or statutory provisions further expanding upon on or delineating that right.

 In Maryland, youth in juvenile court have the right to counsel at every stage of any juvenile proceeding except at a peace order proceeding.
 Md.
 Code Ann., Cts. & Jud.
-Proc. § 3-8A-20(a); Md.
+Proc. § 3-8A-20(a), (d); Md.
 R. Juv.
-Causes 11-106.
-If a youth appears without counsel for a waiver hearing or an adjudicatory hearing, and the child has not waived the right to counsel, the hearing shall be continued and the public defender shall represent the child.
+Causes r.
+11-106(a).
+If a youth appears without counsel for a waiver hearing or an adjudicatory hearing, and the youth has not waived the right to counsel, the hearing shall be continued and a public defender shall represent the youth.
 Md.
 Code Ann., Cts. & Jud.
 Proc. § 3-8A-20(e).
-Such a continuance shall not be a basis for detaining the child under Md.
+Such a continuance cannot be a basis for detaining the youth.
+Md.
 Code Ann., Cts. & Jud.
-Proc. §§ 3-8A-15, 3-8A-20(e).
+Proc. § 3-8A-20(e)(4).

 Determination of Indigence